Classification with Costly Features in Hierarchical Deep Sets: Preliminaries

-This section briefly describes the existing techniques used throughout this work.
+This section describes the methods we build upon in this work.
 Our method is based on the Classification with Costly Features (CwCF) \citep{janisch2019sequential,janisch2019classification} framework to set the objective and reformulate the problem as an MDP.
 However, structured data pose non-trivial challenges due to their variable input size and the variable number of actions.
-To create an embedding of the hierarchical input, we use Hierarchical Multiple-Instance Learning (HMIL) \citep{pevny2016discriminative}.
+To create an embedding of the hierarchical input, we use an extension of Deep Sets \citep{zaheer2017deep} called Hierarchical Multiple-Instance Learning (HMIL) \citep{pevny2016discriminative,mandlik2022jsongrinder}.
 To select the performed actions, we use hierarchical softmax \citep{morin2005hierarchical,goodman2001classes}.
 To train our agent, we use Advantage Actor Critic (A2C) \citep{mnih2016asynchronous}, a reinforcement learning algorithm from the policy gradient family.
-A reader familiar with these techniques is advised to skip to Section~\ref{sec:method} and refer to this section when needed.